ray-project/ray/doc/source/tune/index.rst

 .. dropdown:: First-class Developer Productivity

-    A key problem with machine learning frameworks is the need to restructure all of your code to fit the framework.
+    A key problem with many hyperparameter optimization frameworks is the need to restructure your code to fit the framework.
     With Tune, you can optimize your model just by :ref:`adding a few code snippets <tune-tutorial>`.

-    Also, Tune actually removes boilerplate from your code training workflow, automatically :ref:`managing checkpoints <tune-checkpoint-syncing>` and
+    Also, Tune removes boilerplate from your code training workflow, automatically :ref:`manages checkpoints <tune-checkpoint-syncing>` and
-    :ref:`logging results to tools <tune-logging>` such as MLflow and TensorBoard.
+    :ref:`logs results to tools <tune-logging>` such as MLflow and TensorBoard, while also being highly customizable.

 .. dropdown:: Multi-GPU & Distributed Training Out Of The Box